Skip to main content

 Gas Station

-If you plan to build a gasoline station, or if you plan to alter the vapor recovery equipment in any way, or alter or upgrade the dispensing or storage equipment in any way, then you probably need to first submit an Authority to Construct form.
-Visit our Vapor Recovery page for additional info and to download the form.
+If you plan to build a gasoline station, alter the vapor recovery equipment, or alter or upgrade the dispensing or storage equipment in any way, then you probably need to first submit an Authority to Construct form.
+Visit our Vapor Recovery page for additional infomation and to download the Authority to Construct form in the Forms page.

 Open Outdoor Burning